echoprotocol/echowiki/docs/technologies/echorand/general-view.md

 * the other nodes are still performing the subsequent steps

-If the node, that has already completed the round, should send **bba** messages to the subsequent steps with evaluation (which means, that **N<sub>s</sub>** in it is non-empty at some subsequent steps), then the choice of such a node, that has completed the round, must somehow be among the other nodes.
+If the node, that has already completed the round, should send **bba** messages to the subsequent steps with evaluation (which means, that **N_{s}** in it is non-empty at some subsequent steps), then the choice of such a node, that has completed the round, must somehow be among the other nodes.

 Solution: Step **bba** emulation